A place of refuge or safety.

 As mentioned, I’ve always loved cooking and baking.
 I particularly love a new challenge to create dishes just how I like ‘em.
 Over the years, I have been fine-tuning what kind of food makes me feel the best.
 I don’t think my diet will ever be described as definitively ONE thing.
 I do focus on a plant-based diet and eat whole foods whenever possible.

 ~Do I love cooking a mean turkey dinner?
 Yup!
-And do the mashed potatoes taste way better with caramelized onion bacon?
+And do the mashed potatoes taste way better with caramelized onions and bacon?
 Ohhh yeah!

 ~Sometimes (often) you just NEED that charcuterie and cheese board.